 How do I get to my Community Partner Site?

-Badger Volunteers provides logistical support, including transportation.
-BVs can walk, use their ASM-provided city bus pass, or sign up for a BCycle membership paid for by BV.
+Badger Volunteers provides transportation support through the Morgridge Center’s Transportation Options program.
+If a community partner site is close to campus, BVs can walk, use their ASM-provided city bus pass, or check out a BCycle pass paid for by BV.

-If a community partner site is over a 35-minute bus ride, BV has previously provided transportation via Lyft, ZipCar, Union Cab, and UW fleet vehicles.
-BV Leaders are responsible for determining their team’s transportation methods.
+If a BV community partner site is over a 35-minute bus ride from campus, Morgridge Center’s Transportation Options program will work with team leaders to provide team transportation through Lyft, Union Cab, or UW fleet vehicles.
 Please note, the time listed for volunteer hours does not account for transportation to and from the site.
 Make sure your schedule can accommodate extra time before and after volunteering.

-Please contact Lara Miller or James Zimmerman if you need additional accommodations or have access issues.
+Please contact Lara Miller if you need additional accommodations or have access issues.

 What Happens if I Fail to Adhere to Volunteer Expectations?

 Community partners rely on Badger Volunteers to serve as dedicated, responsible and engaged volunteers.
-Failing to meet any of the following expectations will prohibit a volunteer for participating in the program the following semester:
+Any of the following actions could result in denial of future involvement as a Badger Volunteer:

 What if I couldn’t join Badger Volunteers this session?